solo-io/supergloo/docs/content/concepts/_index.md

 ### CLI Tooling

-Service Mesh Hub is tackling really hard problems related to multi-cluster networking and configuration, so to speed up your learning curve it comes with a command line tool called `meshctl`.
+Service Mesh Hub is tackling really hard problems related to multi-cluster networking and configuration, so to speed up your learning it comes with a command line tool called `meshctl`.
 This tool provides interactive commands to make it easier to author your first virtual mesh, register a cluster, or create a traffic or access policy.
 Once you’ve authored config, it also has a `describe` command to help understand how your workloads and services are affected by your policies.